cambialens/lens-api-doc/getting-started.md

 429 - Too Many Requests | You have exceeded the number of allowed calls 50x	- Internal Server Error	| An error occurred on API server side.

-[Manage your subscription and Access Tokens]: <http://lens.org/lens/user/subscriptions>
+[manage your subscription and access tokens]: <http://lens.org/lens/user/subscriptions>
 [Terms of Use]: <https://about.lens.org/policies/#termsuse>